psJnttl/tennisodds_be/README.md

-This is the Spring Boot server for project tennisodds_fe.
+This is the Spring Boot server for repo tennisodds_fe.
+It is a combination of JPA and JDBC template, depending on use case.